bcahn7/STAT545-hw-Kozik-Pavel/README.md

 **STAT 545 Repository**

-Welcome to the 545 Repository.
+Welcome to the 545 repository.
 This folder can be used to navigate to specific homework assignments.